tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 where braces and semicolons should be inferred.
 This layout inference is the second aspect that we'll be working on, and is much more complicated than simply ignoring whitespace.
-In fact, because of this aspect, we *can't* just take the easy approach of filtering out whitespace characters as a whole, we instead need to be quite picky about what whitespace we see, since vertical whitespaces acts differently than horizonal whitespace.
+In fact, because of this aspect, we *can't* just take the easy approach of filtering out whitespace characters as a whole, and instead need to be quite picky about what whitespace we see, since vertical whitespaces acts differently than horizonal whitespace.

 ## Haskell's layout structure